mhaidarh/data/notes/organization-factors.md

 Most Important:

+* The Why and Purpose
-* Idea, Vision, Mission, The Why
+* Idea, Vision, Mission
+* System and Structure
 * Goals and OKRs
 * Innovation and Progression
 * Strategy and Planning